Multiple times a day I help people view their aging or injured body in a new way.

 After age 30

 Tendons become less flexible.
-Tendons connect muscles to bone.
+Tendons connect muscles to bones.
 (With reduced tendon flexibility we lose speed.)

 After age 50